mdahirel/PCItemplate/README.md

----
-title: "RMarkdown template for preprint recommended by one of the Peer Communities In"
+# RMarkdown template for preprint recommended by one of the Peer Communities In

-author: Maxime Dahirel (GitHub: @mdahirel), from original LaTeX templates
+written by Maxime Dahirel (GitHub: [@mdahirel](https://github.com/mdahirel)), from original LaTeX templates
----

 # To use this template